FhenixProtocol/cofhe-docs/docs/devdocs/fherc/fherc20.md

 The standard ERC20 `transfer` and `transferFrom` functions intentionally revert to prevent accidental use of FHERC20 tokens as standard ERC20s.
 They are replaced by:

-- `encTransfer`: Transfers encrypted tokens using an encrypted input value
+- `encTransfer`: Transfers encrypted tokens using an encrypted input value.
-- `encTransferFrom`: Transfers tokens on behalf of another account, requiring an EIP712 signature
+- `encTransferFrom`: Transfers tokens on behalf of another account, requiring an EIP712 signature.

 ### Allowance Functions